Gibbrelin/Cloud-Security/README.md

 ![Screenshot 2024-09-06 131658](https://github.com/user-attachments/assets/bf0bfbc3-a75b-4ec9-a746-dc3b1309645b)

-4. Enter the username and select the access type:
+4. Enter the username and passowrd of the new user

+5.  select the access type:

  .
 Programmatic access for API, CLI, SDK access.